aviart/gd-star-rating/branches/1.8/readme.txt

 = How to check if there is a sample and already explained solution to my problem? = Check the post in the following category: http://www.gdstarrating.com/category/tutorials/solving-problems/.

+= I need support for using this plugin and some of it's features? = GD Star Rating is a free plugin.
+But, beyond bug fixing, support for this plugin is not free.
+If you need support, check out more on Dev4Press: http://dv4p.com/et.

 = I have trouble saving plugin settings? =
 This happens only with PHP4.
 That's why minimal plugin requirements is now PHP5.
 Upgrade your servers, PHP4 is no longer supported, it's outdated and full of security holes.